dakota-kallas/Mini-C-Interpreter/README.md

 Evaluation of an expression produces the value of the expression.

 **BINARY**
 A binary expression represents either a logical or arithmetic operation.
-See Figure 1 for details.
 Each operator is defined as that of the corresponding Java operator.

 **UNARY**
 There are two unary expressions.
-See Figure 1 for details.
 Each operator is defined as that of the corresponding Java operator.

 ## Mini-C Abstract Syntax
 The abstract syntax of ART-C is given below.
 The abstract syntax defines the objects that you must use when writing your type checker and interpreter.
 These grammatical